dfsp-spirit/mass-offlineimap/README.md

 If you get any python stack traces, these are from offlineimap.
 Just search the web for the error message.

-If you have a problem with this script, let me know at GitHub.
+If you have a problem with this script, open an issue at GitHub.
+See https://github.com/dfsp-spirit/mass-offlineimap/issues

 ## License